 Research Experiences for Undergraduates

 Students will work in integrated teams with mentors and immerse themselves in open-ended mathematics research projects.
-Participating students will be provided a stipend of $4,500, on-campus housing with support for a summer meal plan, and travel expenses to and from the Moravian College campus.
+Participating students will be provided a stipend of $5,400, on-campus housing with support for a summer meal plan, and travel expenses to and from the Moravian University campus.
 Students will be assigned to research teams based on their interests and each team will be mentored by one or two faculty advisors.
 In addition to working on their collaborative projects, students will attend seminars, give presentations, and enjoy fun social activities.
 They will be encouraged to attend and give presentations at their home institutions as well as local and national professional meetings.

-Moravian College is part of the Lehigh Valley Association of Independent Colleges (LVAIC) community located in Allentown, PA.
-The LVAIC consortium is one of the oldest in the country consisting of six member institutions (Lehigh University, Muhlenberg College, Moravian College, DeSales University, Cedar Crest College, and Lafayette College) and six associate member institutions (Albright College; Alvernia University; Lehigh Carbon Community College; Neumann University; Northampton Community College; Reading Area Community College).
+Moravian University is part of the Lehigh Valley Association of Independent Colleges (LVAIC) community located in Allentown, PA.
+The LVAIC consortium is one of the oldest in the country consisting of six member institutions (Lehigh University, Muhlenberg College, Moravian University, DeSales University, Cedar Crest College, and Lafayette College) and six associate member institutions (Albright College; Alvernia University; Lehigh Carbon Community College; Neumann University; Northampton Community College; Reading Area Community College).

 The program entails nine weeks of intensive work during the summer; student participants are strongly encouraged to continue their projects during the following academic year.
 Because of the nine-week intensive effort and on-site participation, students should not commit to other activities (e.g., courses) during the REU program.
 We expect the program will select ten undergraduates to participate.
-Supplemental funding may allow for selecting an additional 5 to 8 undergraduate participants.
+Supplemental funding may allow for selecting an additional undergraduate participants.
 Participants will have LVAIC faculty members and/or associated faculty as supervisors.